-- Peri-apical – this x-ray provides an image of the entire tooth; from the crown till the root end.
-These x-ray images are useful in diagnosing teeth cavities, periodontal problems, and cysts around teeth.
+- Periapical – This type of x-ray provides an image of the entire tooth including the top of the crown all the way down to its roots.
+Periapical x-rays are useful in diagnosing teeth cavities, periodontal issues, and infections or cysts around the roots.

-- Occlusal View – the occlusal view provides an image of the floor of the mouth, which is primarily used for visualizing the status of development of milk and permanent teeth in babies.
+- Occlusal View – The occlusal view provides an image of the floor of the mouth, which is primarily used for visualizing the status of development of primary teeth in infants and toddlers.

-- Panoramic View – this is an extra-oral image of the face and neck region.
+- Panoramic View – This is an extraoral image of the face and neck region.
 This image provides a view of the sinuses, teeth, jaws and their joints, and the nasal area.
-This image is highly useful when multiple teeth are to be visualized since it provides an image of all the teeth.
+This image is highly useful for getting an good overall picture of one’s dentition, its roots and the surrounding bone.